thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 npm start
 ```

+You should now be able to go to `localhost:3000` and `localhost:4000` in your browser to see your local copy of The Gazelle and our admin interface!
+Just because you have it running now don't stop reading though, the below is also important information!

 # Note on linters and tests

 Linting is included in webpack, so when building your code while developing check the linting errors to make sure you're following the recommended coding style.